 For a kitchen to be truly timeless, I feel that there needs to be some element(s) of history.

 Does that mean that it has to be an old kitchen?

 No, it doesn’t.

-Above and below a perfect example in Nancy Keyes’ kitchen.
-I think that her vintage accents add so much.
+Above and below is a perfect example in Nancy Keyes’ kitchen.
+I think her vintage accents add so much.
 Although, it would be spectacular, in any case.
 For more of this kitchen and Nancy’s lovely home, click here.

 A Timeless kitchen does not scream out KITCHEN!!!

 Nancy says that when guests come over, they frequently don’t realize that they are standing in the kitchen.
 But, timeless kitchens, if large enough, are places for gathering.
 And, sometimes that can include comfortable chairs or even a sofa as we saw in Ben Pentreath’s charming kitchen that I was lucky enough to spend an hour in a year and a half ago.

 And, there is often beautiful free-standing furniture, like this dresser, above, on the right.
 That is, along with the art and accessories that make this room feel warm and homey.

 The image above is another one I took during my visit to this incredibly charming home in Dorset, UK.